New Washington Middle/High School

-New Washington Junior-Senior High School is a middle school and high school located in New Washington, Indiana.
+New Washington Middle/High School is a middle school and high school located in New Washington, Indiana.

-To current knowledge, and alumni testimony, Senior-Grade Students are permitted to take their lunches separately from other grades on the balcony bleachers in one of the two (modestly accommodating) gymnasiums.
-In 2018 there was an incident where a seat in the balcony bleachers was damaged, almost resulting in Senior Students losing balcony privileges over a miscommunication.
-This miscommunication was the Principal at the time Mrs. Carla Hobson presuming students would not report such an incident when in fact two students went to the front office immediately.
+According to current knowledge and alumni testimony, senior-grade students are permitted to take their lunches separately from other grades on the balcony bleachers in one of the two (modestly accommodating) gymnasiums.
+In 2018 there was an incident where a seat in the balcony bleachers was damaged, almost resulting in senior students losing balcony privileges over a miscommunication.
+This miscommunication was the result of the principal at the time, Mrs. Carla Hobson, presuming students would not report such an incident, when in fact two students went to the front office immediately.

-Before New Washington's blue Mustang they were recognized as the Blue Devils.
+Before New Washington's Blue Mustang, they were recognized as the Blue Devils.